-Join us for an online talk by historian Ronald Hutton, a leading authority on the history of the British Isles in the sixteenth and seventeenth centuries, on ancient and medieval Paganism and magic, and on the global context of witchcraft beliefs.
+Join us for an online talk by historian Ronald Hutton, a leading authority on the history of the British Isles in the 16th and 17th centuries, on ancient and medieval Paganism and magic, and on the global context of witchcraft beliefs.

 In Lucy Stein’s exhibition Wet Room, the artist explores ideas of pre-Christian religious belief and ritual in West Cornwall.
 Ronald Hutton guides us through the evidence of these early beliefs and examines the problems we may find interpreting them, with examples including the famous prehistoric monument Stonehenge, and one of the most celebrated and enigmatic material objects of ancient Britain: the bog body ‘Lindow Man’.